 (2) Websites, like Easter eggs, are fun to decorate, so it’s easy to forget what’s under the shell.

 It’s not hard to find websites with magnificent design and the equivalent of an unsalted hard boiled egg underneath.
 After all, design is fun!
 Clients often begin a consultation with, “I haven’t chosen colors yet!”
 The truth is, you’ll find your colors and logo as you create the content and work with more clients.
 I wrote a whole blog post about this, which you can read here.

 (3) Websites, like Easter eggs, can be hidden away and found only during a treasure hunt.
 Good for eggs.
 Bad for websites.

 The most challenging part of a website is standing out from the pack and getting traffic.
-Surprisingly, you can get high page ranking and targeted traffic by creating compelling, relevant content.
+Surprisingly, you can get a high page ranking and targeted traffic by creating compelling, relevant content.
 Some of my own sites and pages have landed on page 1 of Google for popular search terms … when I wasn’t really trying.

 Finally, even when you peel a boiled, fresh Easter egg, you rarely have a meal.
-You need to supplement with side dishes or whatever people serve with boiled eggs these days (unless, of course, you are a body builder on a very rigid diet – I once met one in my gym).
+You need to supplement with side dishes or whatever people serve with boiled eggs these days (unless, of course, you are a bodybuilder on a very rigid diet, like the one I met in the gym three years ago).

 Similarly, your website needs to be part of a strategic plan for online marketing.
 It’s not enough to put up a site.
 You need to direct visitors so they can’t help tripping over it, instead of being forced to go on a treasure hunt.
 You’ll need to think of ways to get traffic.